cristian42253/Ozone-time_series-BA/README.md

 ## Getting started
 We begin treatment as follows:

-1. To run the models we must start with the creation of the dictionaries, for which we use the file \texttt{bases_gen.r}
+1. To run the models we must start with the creation of the dictionaries, for which we use
-2.
+   > bases_gen.R